 At checkout, you can remind customer about the free shipping conditions you have to encourage them to buy more, share a discount coupon, or announce that a new collection is arriving soon.

 To add information to your checkout page, use the free app — Checkout Notices from the Ecwid app market.
 You can type any text and format it the way you want: change the color, font, size, etc.

 Adding “I Agree with Terms & Conditions” checkbox

 You can ask your customers to agree with your store’s Terms and Conditions before they can proceed with checkout.

 To add a checkbox to ask customers to accept your store terms at checkout:

-- From your Ecwid admin, go to Settings → General and click the Legal Pages tab;
+- From your Ecwid admin, go to Settings → Legal and scroll down to the Customers’ consent section;

-- Turn on the Show “I agree with Terms & Conditions” checkbox at checkout setting.
+- Turn on the Require consent to terms and conditions at checkout setting.